-One of our favorites of Disney World events in 2018 (and every year), Mickey's Very Merry Christmas Party is a special event held on select nights each winter at Magic Kingdom.
+One of our favorite Disney World events, Mickey's Very Merry Christmas Party is a special event held on select nights each winter at Magic Kingdom.
 The party runs from 7 p.m. until midnight.
-The big highlights from this event are Mickey's Once Upon A Christmastime Parade, Holiday Wishes fireworks, Mickey's Most Merriest Celebration Castle Stage Show and a magical snowfall over Main Street, U.S.A.
+The big highlights from this event are Mickey's Once Upon A Christmastime Parade, Holiday Wishes fireworks, Mickey's Most Merriest Celebration Castle Stage Show and magical snowfall over Main Street, U.S.A.

 There are also plenty of opportunities to meet your favorite Disney characters, some of whom are decked out in their holiday finest.
-Cookies and hot cocoa are included with admission to this separately ticketed event.
+Cookies and hot cocoa are included with admission to this separately-ticketed event.
 It is recommended you purchase tickets in advance; it is common for nights to sell out.
-Purchase your ticket to the party here!
-Check out our Guide to Mickey's Very Merry Christmas Party.
+Get your party ticket, and check out our guide to Mickey's Very Merry Christmas Party!

-While Mickey's Very Merry Christmas Party is a separate admission event, there are still many festive holiday Disney World events in 2018.
+While Mickey's Very Merry Christmas Party is a separate event, there are still many festive holiday Disney World events in 2019.
 Each one brings merriment with the right touch of Disney.
-Let our Complete Guide to Disney World Holiday Events be your holiday planner.
+Let our complete guide to Disney World holiday events be your holiday planner.

 Epcot International Festival of the Holidays - Candlelight Processional takes place each winter in Epcot's World Showcase.
 Storytellers from many of the countries, such as Father Christmas at the United Kingdom pavilion, recount holiday customs from their respective countries.
 Guests can also have their picture made with Santa and Mrs. Claus at the American Adventure Pavilion.

 The Candlelight Processional is performed three times nightly.
-The show tells the story of Christmas with a celebrity narrator accompanied by a 50-piece orchestra and mass choir.
+The show tells the story of Christmas with a celebrity narrator, accompanied by a 50-piece orchestra and mass choir.
 Epcot International Festival of the Holidays - Candlelight Processional is included with regular admission to Epcot.
-We have tips on all of these festivities here.
+We have tips on all of these festivities in our full guide.

 Debuting in 2017, Sunset Season's Greetings lights up Tinseltown as snow falls.
 Sunset Boulevard twinkles as favorite faces come to life.
 Look above as the billboards begin to move into motion and tell a tale — brought to you by iconic characters sharing their love for the season.
 Look down to see the Hollywood Tower Hotel come to "light" as it tells the stories of these characters.

-Last year's holiday decorations included the Disney Springs' Christmas Trail, a trail of trees decorated and themed as Disney characters.
-Disney Springs Marketplace was transformed into a winter wonderland with snow fall, toy soldiers and more.
-Holidays at Disney Springs is one of the free Disney World events in 2018.
+Holiday decorations include the Disney Springs' Christmas Trail, a trail of trees decorated and themed as Disney characters.
+Disney Springs Marketplace transforms into a winter wonderland with snowfall, toy soldiers and more.
+Holidays at Disney Springs is a free Disney World event in 2019.

-The Frog Family is proud to provide you with this Guide to Disney World events in 2018.
+We hope you found this list Disney World events in 2019 hopful as you plan your visit.
 By now you've realized that the parties, festivals and events are some of the best reasons to visit!
 If you are looking for more tips, check out the When to Visit Orlando page on our Orlando Planning Timeline!